Staff Spotlight: Netra Sharma

 Growing up in a rural farming community with limited resources, he learned the value of forests from his family, many of whom belonged to local community forestry (CF) user groups responsible for managing the forest close to his village.
 Netra participated in active forest management activities (planting, thinning, pruning, etc.) from a young age.
 As he continued to engage in activities like controlling cattle grazing, caring for the trees, and protecting vital water sources, Netra became determined to support the sustainable conservation of the forests on which his family depended.
 He is very thankful to his mother, now in her late 80s, for involving him in CF conservation activities during weekends, and summer and winter vacations.

-As a Natural Resources Management and Climate Change Programs Specialist for the USAID Mission in Nepal, Netra has designed and managed a number of natural resources management programs, including USAID’s Hariyo Ban Phase I and II activities for the last ten years.
+As a Natural Resources Management and Climate Change Programs Specialist for the USAID Mission in Nepal, Netra has designed and managed a number of natural resources management programs, including USAID’s Hariyo Ban Phase I and Phase II activities for the last ten years.
 With dual-bachelor degrees in Environmental Law and Economics, a Master’s degree in Rural Sociology with a thesis on community forestry, and over two decades of experience on designing, implementing, monitoring, and reporting development programs related with natural resources governance and biodiversity conservation, Netra serves as a trusted intermediary between the United States and Nepalese Governments, and the local communities.
 He understands the importance of balancing U.S. and Nepalese Government conditions with local community concerns and providing capacity-building support and livelihood opportunities to local people for effective conservation activities.
 For example, Netra supported USAID’s Hariyo Ban effort to reduce harmful slash and burn agriculture in the Tanahun district by suggesting that local communities try broom grass plantations instead.
 These grasses, while contributing to environmental rehabilitation of the area through better soil erosion control, increased water retention, and healthier landscapes.
 The grass was also made into brooms that were then sold by the farmers, increasing their income.
 He also encouraged USAID’s Hariyo Ban partners to introduce conservation friendly enterprises such as selling honey, promoting eco-tourism, selling juice made from Aegle marmelos (Stone apple), growing cardamom, coffee, and nettle powder, all of which are improving livelihoods of poor, forest dependent people.

 Netra is particularly proud of the increasing support for community forestry user groups, which transfer management of the forests from the government to local communities.
 These local community groups traditionally controlled the forests until the forests were nationalized in the 1950s.
 For the last 20 years, this community forestry approach has led to an increase in the forested area in Nepal from 39% to 45%, contributing to biodiversity conservation, forest and watershed management, livelihood improvement, gender and social inclusion, and climate change adaptation and mitigation.
 During the 2017 elections, around 2,000 community forestry members were elected to various Government authorities, about 45% of whom were women.
 The community forest user groups started to be referred to as the “Primary Schools of democratic local governance in Nepal.”